 Unfortunately, as the economist, Alex de Vries affirms “the use of clean energy can’t help in Bitcoin environmental sustainability” Hydroelectric can sustain Bitcoin mining during the wet season but hydroelectric electricity could not support all year demand because Bitcoin mining runs 24/7.

 RELATED ARTICLES: Is Cryptocurrency the New Way We Buy and Sell?, Could Blockchain Have a Positive Environmental Impact? , How Blockchain could promote global sustainability

 Cryptocurrencies: a Sustainable Dilemma

 In some areas, a large amount of renewable energy goes unused because of low economic activity.
-Bitcoin mining businesses use this hydro-powered excess electricity, that otherwise would be put to waste, especially in the spring and summer seasons.
+Bitcoin mining businesses use this hydro-powered excess electricity, that otherwise would be put to waste, especially in the spring and summer seasons, to start investing, check this article about Wallet Updates – Polygon.
 However, considering that cryptocurrencies’ users are likely to increase, Bitcoin’s energy consumption and its e-waste remain rather significant.
 Bitcoin in one year produced 11.41 kilotonnes of electronic waste compared to the 12 kilotonnes of Luxemburg.

 What mostly produces e-waste is the mining hardware.
 Miners produce crypto, like Bitcoins, through specialized hardware requiring enormous energy to generate hashes.
 Hashes are computations of 64-digit hexadecimal numbers that miners try to come up with, converting mathematical inputs.
 The hardware to obtain Bitcoin as a reward must efficiently compute the more possible hashes per unit of energy.
 Every 1.5 years, hardware becomes obsolete, and since hashes have a one-way function and the hardware has no other use than mining, it immediately turns into electronic waste.